Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete Algorithm: Red-Black (RB) trees

-RB trees can be defined both for general binary trees that preserve the inorder iteration of elements \citep{sartaj1998data,sahni2005data} and more specifically for binary search trees \citep{cormen2009introduction}.
-In this paper, for simplicity, we define RB trees as binary search trees.
-The generalization of the proposed method to general binary trees is straightforward. \begin{definition}[RB Trees] An RB tree is a binary search tree with one additional attribute in each node: its color, which can be either red or black.
-RB trees have the following properties: \begin{enumerate} \item The root node is black. \item If a node is red, then its parent is black. \item The number of visited black nodes from the root to all external nodes is the same \footnote{ We assume that the null pointers of the leaf and degree-1 nodes are replaced by pointers to some imaginary nodes called external nodes.
-In fact, since we use the nil trick \citep{cormen2009introduction}, in our implementation, all external nodes are represented by the nil node.}. \end{enumerate} \end{definition} Sometimes it is useful to refer to the color of a link.
-The color of the link between a child node and its parent, is the color of the child node.
+\begin{definition}[RB trees] An RB tree is a binary search tree with one additional attribute in each node: its color, which can be either red or black.
+RB trees have the following properties: \begin{enumerate} \item The root node is black, \item If a node is red, then its parent is black, \item Each path from the root to a leaf contains the same number of black nodes (called the black height of the tree). \end{enumerate} \end{definition} We replace the null pointers of leaf and degree-1 nodes by pointers to some imaginary black nodes called external nodes.
+More precisely, we represent all external nodes by a common black sentinel node \citep[Chapter~13]{cormen2009introduction}, called the \textit{nilSentinel} node.
+In addition, as in \citep[Chapter~13]{cormen2009introduction}, the left child of the \textit{nilSentinel} node is set to the root node and its right child is set to itself.
+For an empty tree, the left child of the \textit{nilSentinel} node is also set to itself.
+Sometimes it is useful to refer to the color of a link.
+The color of the link from a parent to a child node, is the color of the child node.
+In all illustrations of this paper, we depict black nodes and links by solid lines, the red nodes and links by solid double lines, and those that could be either red or black by dotted lines.